Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 The big difference from H.264 is that it is made to create smaller files, uses less bandwidth, and supports high-resolution streaming.
 Although this is designed as a successor to H.264, it is only used by about 10% of encoded files.

-There has been some confusion about its royalties and what developers will have to pay for using the codec, which has stopped its widespread adaption.
-Royalty confusion actually helped spur the development of the AV1 codec.
+There has been some confusion about its royalties and what developers will have to pay for using the codec, which has stopped its widespread adoption.
+Royalty confusion helped spur the development of the AV1 codec.

 It is a good codec to use if you want to deliver 4K or HDR content.